The Dun Factory

 Dun factor is a dilution gene.
 It dilutes the coat color and adds primitive markings including a dorsal stripe and leg barring.

-Dun Factor effects on different coat colors:
+Dun Factor affects on different base coat colors:

 Color of horse resulting color with dun factor added